-The aggregate remuneration paid to the above key executives in FY2016 was S\$1,140,924.
+The aggregate remuneration (excluding statutory taxes) paid to the above key executives in FY2017 was S\$721,046.

-The Company is of the view that due to confidentiality and sensitivity attached to remuneration matters; it would not be in the best interest of the Company to disclose the exact details of the remuneration of each of the key executives as recommended by the Code.
-The information on performance conditions of the key executives in FY2016 are not disclosed due to confidentiality and sensitivity attached to remuneration matters.
+The Company is of the view that due to confidentiality and sensitivity attached to remuneration matters, it would not be in the best interest of the Company to disclose the exact details of the remuneration of each of the key executives and the Group CEO.
+The information on performance conditions of the key executives in FY2017 are not disclosed due to confidentiality and sensitivity attached to remuneration matters.